binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### TP-LINK TL-WN722N USB Wireless Adapter

 It is often very helpful to have at least a couple of Wi-Fi adapters when performing wireless reconnaissance or attacks, or simply to maintain internet connectivity if using your phone as a wireless hot-spot while you are on another network.
-It's also useful for researching while your connected to a target's wireless Access Point (AP).
+It is also useful for researching while your connected to a target's wireless Access Point (AP).
 An easy way to do this is to use the laptop's on-board wireless interface to connect to the phone's wireless hot-spot, and pass the USB Wi-Fi adapter straight to the guest.

 There are many devices of varying specifications.
 I've found (along with others) that the TL-WN722N hits a good sweet spot of cross platform compatibility, price, size, ease of purchase, and a few other considerations.

 As I find it flexible to run pen testing set-ups on VMs, the following addresses such configurations.
 Using VirtualBox 5.0.4, USB devices have to be "passed through" to the guest.
 The following process explains what is involved.

-The following is the process I found to set-up the pass-through on Kali 2016.1 (first Kali rolling release.
+The following is the process I have found to set-up the pass-through on Kali 2016.1 (first Kali rolling release.
 Kernel 4.3, Gnome 3.18), by-passing the Linux Mint 17.3 (Rosa) Host (in my case).

 ##### Wi-Fi Adapter: